Asia Today: Beijing has 1st locally spread case in weeks

-BEIJING (AP) — China reported the first local transmission in Beijing in weeks on Friday after the capital has been gradually reopening during a sharp decline in new cases.
+BEIJING (AP) — China reported the first local transmission in Beijing in weeks on Friday after the capital has been gradually reopening during a sharp decline in cases.

 Six other new cases were Chinese citizens arriving from abroad, the National Health Commission said in its daily report.
 No new deaths were reported and just 65 people remain in treatment, while another 104 are in isolation being monitored after having tested positive for the virus while showing no symptoms.
 One other person was listed as a suspected case after displaying other signs they may be infected.